jasongrimes/fretboardfoundation/_chapters/000-front/030-preface.md

 Obviously the answer depends,
 in part,
 on where we want to go.
-But there is a common foundation that is often required.
+But there is a common foundation that is generally required.
 This book aims to provide that foundation in the most efficient and practical way.

 ### Broader perspective is needed